Log-regularity of monoid algebras: Proof of Main Theorem

 \section{Proof of Main Theorem}

 In this note, a \textit{monoid} means a commutative semigroup with a unity $0$.
 Unless otherwise noted, we denote the binary operation of monoids by $+$.
 Rings are also assumed to be commutative.
-We denote the group of units of a ring $R$ (resp. a monoid $\mcQ$) by $R^\times$ (resp. $\mcQ^*$).
-Also, we denote the maximal ideal $\mathcal{Q} \backslash \mathcal{Q}^*$ by $\mcQ^+$.
+When considering a ring as a monoid, its monoid structure is always multiplicative.